-The GODR is a Semi-Republic, with citizens voting local low-level officials into office to represent them and create laws at the local level, while the Supreme Overlord holds the majority of power.
+The GODR is a Semi-Republic, with citizens voting local low-level officials into office to represent them and create laws at the local level, while the SOL holds the majority of power.
 Specifics of this government structure will be found under the Government Structure subsection below.
-The current ruling ideology in the GODR government is American-style Conservatism, with unique GODR ideas and some liberalized beliefs thrown in.

 GODR has four levels of government officials, which make up what is known as the Pyramid of Authority.
 The Pyramid of Authority consists of the National (Federal) level, the Provincial (Provinces) level, the County (Counties) level, and the local (towns) level.
 Below, each level of government office will be explained, as well as how they are put into office, what their role in office is, who they govern over, and more.
 A simple graphic explaining this Pyramid of Authority can also be found.

 The National Level is overseen by the SOL, who governs the GODR as a whole.
 The SOL holds the majority of power, as this role is the role of a benevolent dictator.
 The SOL makes all decisions for the nation as a whole in the best interests of the nation and the people.
 The SOL has the right to deny any decisions made by the lower-level government offices if they do not suit the needs of the nation and the people.
 The SOL will occasionally put controversial decisions and topics up to vote for the people to decide on a solution, with the method of voting varying depending on the subject.
 The voting of the people may be for the lower-level elected officials to vote on, or direct voting from the entire population on a subject or issue.